GlueOps/glueops-dev/docs/predeployment/oauth.md

 By completing the above steps, you should have obtained the following values from the GitHub OAuth App:

-- [Client ID](#create-the-oauth-app-id): This is the Client ID of your GitHub OAuth app.
+- [Client ID](#create-the-oauth-app): This is the Client ID of your GitHub OAuth app.
 - [Client Secret](#generate-client-secret): This is the Client Secret generated for your GitHub OAuth app.

-These values will be used when deploying your application with GlueOps and will need to be sent to the GlueOps team.
+These values will be required by the GlueOps team before they can deploy your cluster.
+Please use a temporary sharing passsword service like [Doppler](https://share.doppler.com/) or [OneTimeSecret](https://onetimesecret.com/).